Meandmybadself/Line-Us/README.md

 ## TODOs

 * ✅ Resolve IP / connect to Line-Us
-* ✅ Convert SVG2GCode from binary to library
+* ✅ Convert svg to gcode
+* ⬛ ️Send gcode to Line-Us
+* ⬛ ️Scale SVG to fit in all
-* ⬛ ️ Get SVG printing
+* ⬛ ️Get SVG printing